ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 export const config = new Config()
 ```

-It doesn't matter if you prefer functions or classes.
-As long as you understand how state works, you can bend it to your will.
+It doesn't matter if you use functions or classes, as long as you understand how Svelte reactivity works.

-To understand it even more, let's learn how reactivity works in Svelte.

 ## How Svelte Reactivity Works

-I believe that understanding how things work gives you greater enjoyment by being more competent at what you do.
+I believe that understanding how something work gives you greater enjoyment by being more competent at what you do.

-I mentioned how Svelte uses signals for reactivity, but signals aren't unique to Svelte!
-You can find them in other frameworks like Angular, Solid, Vue, and Qwik.
+I mentioned how Svelte uses signals for reactivity, but they're not unique to Svelte!
+Many frameworks like Angular, Solid, Vue, and Qwik use signals.
 There's even a [proposal to add signals to JavaScript](https://github.com/tc39/proposal-signals) itself.

 So far we learned that assignments cause updates in Svelte.
 There's nothing special about `=` though!
 It just creates a function call to update the value: